 Washington on Wheels: Odd and Innovative Transportation Ideas from the Pacific Northwest

-December 2019 (Date TDB), 5:30 p.m.
-Lacey City Hall
+Wednesday, December 4, 2019, 5:30 p.m.
+Lacey City Hall, Council Chambers

 From canoe journeys to flying cars (that actually worked!), explore the history and culture of travel in Washington State.
 Author and broadcaster Harriet Baskas takes audiences on a tour of notable highlights of state transportation history, examining not just how we get around, but why we travel and where we might be going next.

 The audience will be invited to share family stories of migration, memories of first flights and unforgettable car trips, and consider a future of autonomous cars and vacations in space.

 History Talks!
 Lacey's Role in Radio History

 Wednesday, January 29, 2020, 5:30 p.m.
 Lacey City Hall, Council Chambers

 Longtime broadcaster and community activist Dick Pust talks about how one of the first radio stations in the nation got its start in Lacey.
 Illustrated with many historic images, he will also share how radio helped shape the lives of local residents.
 Pust, who spent more than 50 years in local broadcasting, will share his personal recollections including that time Hollywood superstar Bob Hope visited Lacey in the 1970s.

 History Talks!
 The African American Legacy in Washington State